libert-xyz/libert.xyz-blog/content/posts/containers-images.md

 * Docker checked if the *busybox:latest* image was present in your local computer.
 * If not, docker pulled the image from the *Docker Hub* registry (docker.io).
-* After the image was got downloaded, *Docker* created a container from that image and ran the command `echo Hello World` inside it.
+* After the image was downloaded, *Docker* created a container from that image and ran the command `echo Hello World` inside it.
 * The echo command sends the text to *STDOUT*, the process terminated and the container stopped.